fleetingclarity/adr/readme.md

    2. Superseding, a special case of linking

 ## Features under consideration
-- Initialize w/ first decision to record decisions
+1. Status enforcement (e.g. choose from predefined list)
-- More pre-defined ADR formats from which to choose
+2. Lint ADRs (e.g. ensure title fits the format, required sections present, etc)
-- Status enforcement (e.g. choose from predefined list)
+3. Initialize w/ first decision to record decisions
-- Lint ADRs (e.g. ensure title fits the format, required sections present, etc)
+4. More pre-defined ADR formats from which to choose
-- Default global init values for folks managing multiple repos (used when initializing the repo)
+5. global init values for folks managing multiple repos (used when initializing the repo)
-- Reports (e.g. status ratios, lead time from proposal to acceptance, etc)
+6. (e.g. status ratios, lead time from proposal to acceptance, etc)